 The American Federation of Labor (AFL), was one of the first large organizations of skilled workers.
-They had more power to make demands because their skills.
+They had more power to make demands because of their skills.
 Unions of unskilled or semiskilled workers had a much more difficult time organizing.
-Because these workers did not have a specific skill that was learned over many years, they were seen as expendable by management.
+Since these workers did not have a specific skill that was learned over many years, they were seen as expendable by management.
 Often, any worker who even tried to organize his or her coworkers would be fired.

-In 1886, The Knights of Labor organized a strike by railroad workers across 5 states to protest unsafe conditions, long hours, and low pay.
+In 1886, The Knights of Labor organized a strike by railroad workers across five states to protest unsafe conditions, long hours, and low pay.
 Unfortunately for the strikers, strikebreakers were brought in to work and some state governors used their state militias to break up protests.
 The failure of the Great Southwest Railroad Strike of 1886 weakened the Knights of Labor.

 The next major strike in the United States occurred in 1894 against the Pullman Company, a manufacturer of railroad cars.
 Labor leader Eugene Debs formed the American Railway Union (ARU) to push for higher wages.
 They organized a strike and a boycott that involved 250,000 workers in 27 states.
-President Grover Cleveland used the US Army to break the strike.
+President Grover Cleveland used the U.S. Army to break the strike.
 Debs was convicted of federal charges for defying a court injunction against the strike and served six months in prison.

 In the early 20th Century, the Pullman Company was one of the largest single employers of Black people in America.
-Thousands of African Americans were employed as porters, who carried bags and served passengers on the train cars.
+Thousands of Blacks were employed as porters, who carried bags and served passengers on the train cars.
 The company required porters to travel 11,000 miles, nearly 400 hours, per month to earn a basic wage.
 Porters worked an average of over 73 hours per week and earned 27.8 cents an hour.

 Under the leadership of A. Philip Randolph, Pullman porters formed the first all-Black union, the Brotherhood of Sleeping Car Porters (BSCP) in 1925.
 A contract between the BSCP and the Pullman Company was signed in 1937.
-It raised the wages of porters and maids, established a 240-hour month and provided overtime pay.
+The contract raised the wages of porters and maids, established a 240-hour month and provided overtime pay.